Search

 Close

-How Does Nutrition Effect Your Horse's Skin?
+How Does Nutrition Affect Your Horse's Skin?

-How does nutrition effect your horses’ skin?
+How does nutrition affect your horses’ skin?

 Did you know that the skin is the horse’s largest organ?
 It is made up of multiple layers of ectodermal tissue which guards the muscles, ligaments, bones and internal organs that reside underneath.
 The skin is incredibly important as not only does it offer protection, but it is the horse’s first line of defence from external factors of the environment.